robroi-neo/Web_Scripting_Dingal/readme.md

     </Directory>
 </VirtualHost>

-and in httpd.conf
+And update httpd.conf:

 DocumentRoot "C:/xampp/htdocs/notes-mini-project/public"
 <Directory "C:/xampp/htdocs/notes-mini-project/public">
     AllowOverride All
     Require all granted
 </Directory>

+Note

-dont code in php guys.
+Do not code in PHP.